 Mystery cloaks Lisburn's Irish name of Lios na gCearrbhach, which means "ring-fort of the gamblers".
 Excavations have not revealed whether the gambling resembled Texas hold 'em, Craps, or a version of the Three Card Trick using megaliths.

-The Visitor Information Centre is on The Square next to the bus station, open M-Sa 9AM-5:30PM.
+The Visitor Information Centre is within the Linen Centre on The Square next to the bus station, same hours.

 Understand